danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 ### June 2018
 - Date of original document.
 ## TODO
-- [ ] Make Cantor reading non-optional
 - [ ] Reorganize filesystem for hyperlinked documents not in supplement.
 - [ ] Perhaps make footnotes into endnotes.
 - [ ] Added proposition from I.4 to assignment III.4
 - [ ] Go through emails 2021-22 to find more documents to put in Supplement
+- [ ] Make Cantor reading non-optional?